-Erick has served as a licensed social worker with a specialization in administrative and advocacy practice for over 14 years.
+Erick has served as a licensed social worker with a specialization in administrative and advocacy practice for over 15 years.
 Throughout his career, Erick has always supported programs that serve children.
 Coming to Douglas County CASA as their new Executive Director in July 2019 has felt like coming home, bringing together his experiences related to program design and evaluation, early childhood, mental health, substance abuse, and child welfare.
-Erick lives in McLouth with his wife, daughter, and greyhound.
+Erick lives in Lawrence with his wife and daughter.

 Carol brings administrative skills honed over the years in the business, legal, and nonprofit fields, and is delighted to be a part of a hard-working group dedicated to the betterment of the lives of vulnerable children of Douglas County.
 In addition to mingling with the corps of stalwart volunteers, staff members, and Board members who make this agency’s mission a reality for these children, Carol also enjoys crewel embroidery, gardening, rabbits, reading, horses, and the occasional opera.